EDTA-gif/dynamite-charts-repository/Custom_Import_Tutorial_EN.md

 ## Step 1
 Copy your chart, music, preview music and cover files into `data`(Android)/`Documents`(iOS) folder.

-* Can only read audio files in `.mp3` format and image files in `.jpg` format
+* As far as we know, only audio files in `.mp3` format and pictures in `.jpg` or `.png` format can be properly imported, so please convert your files if  they're not in formats that are mentioned above.
 * Refer to [Main Guide](./README_EN.md) for detailed import methods

 ## Step 2
 Modify the local `__rena_index_2` file to add an entry for your file

-Entry Structure：
+Entry structure：
 ```
 B.<UUID>
 Y?<Hidden chart?(0/1)>